You’re Measuring Student Talk Time Wrong. Do This Instead

 We’ve outlined how educators can analyze student talk time and teacher talk time to better understand student learning.

-Plus, read for best practices for how teachers can take a structured approach to implementing next steps to improve classroom engagement.
+Plus, read on for what the 70/30 rule really means, six strategies to increase student talk time, and how teachers can take a structured approach to implementing next steps that improve classroom engagement.

-How to Really Analyze Teacher Talk Time for Student Engagement
+How to Analyze Teacher Talk Time for Student Engagement

 One way to consider student engagement starts with looking at teacher talk time.
 This goes beyond just minimizing teacher talk in order to increase student talk, though.